 Here are some helpful tips.

-In these two videos, we explain how to gain insight into your income and expenses.
-Good to know, the form in the videos in now housed in the Pension Planner on the tabs Adjust income Adjust expenses.
+In these two videos, we explain how to get an overview of your income and expenses.
+Good to know, the fill-in card in the videos are now housed in the Pension Planner on the Adjust Income and Adjust Expenses tabs.
 Understanding your income and expenses is useful not only if you’re nearing retirement, but also if it’s still a while away.
 Other useful tools are:

 - The Nibud Personal Budget Advice calculates how much you need and can save;